thulasipavankumar/React_udemy_practice/README.md

   ### [bulma](https://bulma.io/documentation/components/) css for styling

  ### css styling
-  - . (dot) means all the elments with that class name e.g.:-  .card{}
+  - . (dot) means all the elments with that class name

+### Event
+`(google and add the info here)`
+ - Event is a action we are looking for from the user e.g.  button click,element drag

+ ### State
+`(google and add the info here)`
+ - state system is to update content after the event e.g. update the count of items in cart
+ - date that changes as the user interacts with our app
+ - when this data changes , react will update content on the screen automatically